 How to Bring Your Ears Back to Normal as Quickly as You Can

-So, if air pressure is the cause, your ears will usually return to normal within a day or two.
+So, if air pressure is the cause, your ears will usually return to normal within a day.
 You may need to wait for your immune system to start working if your blockage is due to an ear infection (you might need an antibiotic to get faster relief).
 And that might take up to a week or two.
 Sinus infections have been known to last even longer.

 Bringing your ears back to normal as rapidly as you can, then, will usually involve a bit of patience (though that might feel counterintuitive), and you should be able to modify your expectations based on your exact circumstances.